nygilmanov/slfdr_project7_highway_driving/README.md

 # Running the Program

 1. Download the simulator and open it.
 In the main menu screen select : Path Planning.
-2. Instructions on simulator set up are locater here (./SIMULATOR.mb)
+2. Instructions on simulator set up are locater here [env setup](./SIMULATOR.md)